theArcticOcean/qtLib/README.md

 <li>cppPropertyInQml: cpp class define property which is used in qml file.
 <li>cppSingletonInQml: a simple qmlRegisterSingletonType using example.
 <li>singletonQml: singleton qml type using example.
+<li>multiThreadVisitClass: an example shows the scene multiple thread visit one class.